Zren/zren.github.io/kde.md

 {% assign i = i | plus: 1 %}
-* {:#cfg-{{ i }}} Don't show `~/Desktop` folder on every screen (Workaround) Create `~/Desktop2`, `~/Desktop3`... for each screen.
+* {:#cfg-{{ i }}} Don't show `~/Desktop` folder on every screen (Workaround)
+  Note: Icons should now only appear on 1 screen as of Plasma 5.12 Create `~/Desktop2`, `~/Desktop3`... for each screen.
   Right click wallpaper on screen 2 > Configure Desktop Location > Check: Specify a folder > `~/Desktop2`